Common Causes of Calibration Failure in Candela Laser Systems

 1. Unstable Laser Output

 If the Candela laser does not produce the expected output level or consistency, calibration may fail.
+Possible reasons include:

-declining energy over time
+Declining energy over time.

-one mode performing differently from another
+One mode performing differently from another.

 2. Optical Path Problems